Zeno-Forge/goLiveNotification/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+This is currently a personal project, incidents of bugs or feature requests are welcome.